mcsiddhartha0123/SmartVerse-App/README.md

 # SmartVerse-App
 Student productivity mobile app built using React Native and Firebase

-# SmartVerse App

-SmartVerse is a student productivity mobile application built using React Native and Firebase.
+ SmartVerse is a student productivity mobile application designed to help students manage academics, internships, projects, and personal productivity in one place.

 ## Features